 Long Stays for Dogs at Surrey Shelter as Adoptions Fall During Pandemic

-While the loveable and friendly Honey has taken on the role as the “unofficial shelter greeter,” this is not the ideal environment for her or the other dogs who have been at the shelter for months.
-There can be long-term consequences for animals who stay in shelters for long periods, including an increased chance of behavioural problems developing.
-Studies have also shown that animals' immune systems can be impacted as a result of long shelter stays.
+Shelley explained there can be long-term consequences for animals who stay in shelters for long periods which include an increased chance of behavioural problems developing and studies have also show that animals' immune systems can be impacted as a result of long shelter stays.

 But Shelley and her team have worked hard during the pandemic to enhance the quality of life for those who have stayed for months at the shelter.
 Staff and volunteers use the yards as a safe place to interact with the dogs and provide enrichment and training games for the shelter dogs.
 An ‘Enchanted Forest’ play area has been installed, made of 3,300 lbs of recycled tires from 215 car tires.
 This project was made possible through a grant from Kal Tire’s Kal’s RePlay Fund.